erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 Since the PWK got updated at 11th February, there are now 75+ hackable machines on the labs within .
 Lab environment is shared along with limited number of students who has a portal for reverting machines.
 Each student has given 12 reverts per day (not for each machine but for whole lab per day).
 Although 12 might be looking low, I never used more then 8 reverts during my 60 days lab time.
 Also, you can ask Offsec support if you are out of revert.

 Lab environment contains around 75 machines which are divided into a few different network segments.
 You will start hacking machines on student network and try to hack ones at admin network as a final goal.
-Note that IT, Developement and Admin networks are not directly accessible from your VPN connection while Student Network is and you are supposed to pivot through some dual homed machines in student network.
+Note that IT, Development and Admin networks are not directly accessible from your VPN connection while Student Network is and you are supposed to pivot through some dual homed machines in student network.
 You should check machine ip addresses carefully if you happen to root them.
 Along with proof.txt file some machines has network-secret.txt file that you can use on your web panel to access to reverting those network machines.

 ![_config.yml]({{ site.baseurl }}/images/oscpGuide/labdiagram.png)